1

 How much do telecom surveyor jobs pay per hour?

-As of Jul 13, 2026, the average hourly pay for telecom surveyor in the United States is $31.32, according to ZipRecruiter salary data.
+As of Aug 23, 2026, the average hourly pay for telecom surveyor in the United States is $31.32, according to ZipRecruiter salary data.
 Most workers in this role earn between $21.63 and $37.02 per hour, depending on experience, location, and employer.

-What does a telecom surveyor do?
+What is a telecom surveyor?

-What are the typical daily duties of a Telecom Surveyor?
+What are the typical daily duties of a telecom surveyor?

 A Telecom Surveyor’s daily responsibilities often include visiting project sites to gather data on terrain, existing infrastructure, and potential obstacles for telecom installations.
 They use specialized surveying tools and mapping software to create detailed site reports, which are shared with engineering and construction teams.
 Collaboration is key, as they coordinate closely with project managers, engineers, and sometimes local authorities to ensure site readiness and compliance.
 Surveyors may also spend time in the office reviewing data, updating records, and preparing documentation to support project planning and permitting processes.